Robust Uniform Inference for Quantile Treatment Effects in Regression Discontinuity Designs: An Overview

-Frandsen, Fr\"olich and Melly (2012) develop methods of uniform inference for $\tau_{FQRD}$ based on the exact solutions of local linear estimation of the components of the local Wald ratio (\ref{eq:ffm_cdf}).
+where we again note that the conditioning argument $X=0$ is omitted from our notations.
+Frandsen, Fr\"olich and Melly (2012) develop methods of inference for $\tau_{}$ based on the exact solutions of local linear estimation of the components of the local Wald ratio (\ref{eq:ffm_cdf}).

-In order to make a valid inference with the local linear estimation, one would need to choose an under-smoothing bandwidth parameter $h_n$.
+In order to make an inference with the local linear estimation, one would need to choose an under-smoothing bandwidth parameter $h_n$.
 However, commonly available procedures choose rather large bandwidths, e.g., $h_n \propto n^{-1/5}$.
 To accommodate these common procedures in the framework of Frandsen, Fr\"olich and Melly (2012), we need to estimate higher-order bias and to develop the limit process accounting for this bias estimation, as in Calonico, Cattaneo, and Titiunik (2014).
-In this section, we present how to make uniform inference for $\tau_{FQRD}$ specifically based on local quadratic estimation of the components of the local Wald ratio (\ref{eq:ffm_cdf}), and effectively accounting for the second-order bias estimation -- see Remark 7 of Calonico, Cattaneo, and Titiunik (2014).
-Consequently, the uniform inference turns valid with the commonly available procedures to choose large bandwidths, e.g., $h_n \propto n^{-1/5}$.
+In this section, we present how to make uniform inference for $\tau_{}$ specifically based on local quadratic estimation of the components of the local Wald ratio (\ref{eq:ffm_cdf}), effectively accounting for the second-order bias estimation -- see Remark 7 of Calonico, Cattaneo, and Titiunik (2014).
+Consequently, the uniform inference turns robust against large bandwidths as in the commonly available procedures, e.g., $h_n \propto n^{-1/5}$.